codeday/labs-gql/src/email/templates/studentAccepted.md

   of your mentor's company.
 - If you're no longer able to spend your promised minimum {{ student.minHours }} hours a week on this, please let us know as soon as possible.
-- {{ event.name }} is not a traditional paid internship, it's an educational opportunity.
+- {{ event.name }} is not a traditional internship, it's an educational opportunity.
 You're not an employee.
-(Some schools have a partnership where students are paid a stipend while participating.
-This is through your school; we can't answer any questions about it.
-Unless you have already been told this applies to you, it doesn't.)
 - If you need paperwork filled out for your school, please reply to this email.
-- We cannot sponsor a work visa.
-However, because this is an educational opportunity most people do not require a work visa.

 If you have any questions, you can reply to this email.